 This section examines the ability of an agency to provide efficient and effective fire service by meeting service demands and maintaining adequate staffing levels given the resources available.
+Management efficiencies can be defined as the ability of an organization to minimize resource use in providing a service and management effectiveness refers to the quality of service delivery and meeting desired service goals.

-Execution of the existing contract arrangement between HMBFD and PMFD by the two boards indicates intent by both boards in achieving management efficiencies in delivery of service to their constituents.
-Notwithstanding discord on the part of the two boards regarding implementation of the agreement such as allocation of costs and disagreement on the part of the Pt.
-Montara Board on management practices, it appears that constituents of both districts benefit from shared resources and regional implementation of fire protection.
-During the period of the service agreement, the PMFD board has not increased the benefit assessment while increasing staff levels over preagreement staffing levels.
-Benefits of the service agreement to both agencies include sharing of a full time chief, three division chief positions responsible for operations, training and prevention, full-time fire inspector, full time fire marshal and one-half time mechanic.
+Execution of the existing contract arrangement between HMBFD and PMFD by the two boards demonstrates intent by both boards to maximize management efficiencies in delivery of service to their constituents.
+Notwithstanding discord on the part of the two boards regarding the fire services agreement including issues such as allocation of costs to PMFD and disagreement on management practices, it appears that constituents of both districts benefit from sharing of the cost of full time chief, three division chief positions responsible for operations, training and prevention, full-time fire inspector, full time fire marshal and one-half time mechanic.
 The fire service agreement also facilitates sharing of a position to provide vacation relief.
+In the case of PMFD, during the period of the service agreement, the PMFD board has not increased the fire assessment while increasing staff levels over pre-agreement staffing levels.